quadrate-language/quadrate/docs/docs/specification.md

 **Version 2.0.0-alpha**

+<small>SPDX-License-Identifier: CC0-1.0 — This specification is released into the public domain.
+Anyone may implement the Quadrate language without royalty or restriction.</small>

 This document provides a complete specification of the Quadrate programming language, intended for implementers who wish to create their own Quadrate compiler or interpreter.

 ---